 “No effective waiver of the right to counsel during interrogation can be recognized unless specifically made after the warnings we here delineate have been given.”

-"An express statement that the individual is willing to make a statement and does not want an attorney followed closely by a statement could constitute a waiver.
-But a valid waiver will not be presumed simply from the silence of the accused after warnings *625 are given or simply from the fact that a confession was in fact eventually obtained."
+“An express statement that the individual is willing to make a statement and does not want an attorney followed closely by a statement could constitute a waiver.
+But a valid waiver will not be presumed simply from the silence of the accused after warn *625 ings are given or simply from the fact that a confession was in fact eventually obtained.”

-The people deny that Miranda or other controlling authority requires a defendant's specific waiver of in-custody constitutional rights, in haec verba, in order for a confession or statement to be admissible at trial.
+The people deny that Miranda or other controlling authority requires a defendant’s specific waiver of in-custody constitutional rights, in haec verba, in order for a confession or statement to he admissible at trial.
 Instead, the people urge this Court to adopt a rule consistent with previous decisions of the Michigan Supreme Court stating that a valid waiver of the privilege against self-incrimination and the right to counsel at the accusatory stage of proceedings does not require a specific statement that the accused waives his specific constitutional rights.

 Apparently, this issue is now before an appellate court of this State for the first time.
 Examination of numerous opinions from other jurisdictions where the courts have considered this question demonstrates that there is a split of authority in this country as to what constitutes waiver of the privilege against self-incrimination and the right to counsel since the Miranda decision.